openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

-If a key is a union type consisting of literals, then all variants must be listed in the object literal; otherwise, a compile-time error occurs:
+If a key is a union type consisting of literals, then all variants must be listed in the object literal.
+Otherwise, a compile-time error occurs:

 .. index::
    key